Seroliya/Seroliya.github.io/README.md

-this is a website constructed by seroliya柒柒酱
+this is a website constructed by Seroliya柒柒酱

-the website is based on github pages,Jekyll,and the Cayman theme
+the website is based on github pages, Jekyll, and the Cayman theme

 special thanks to [here](https://www.cnblogs.com/milton/p/16817549.html)